Skip to content

 What is ISO/IEC 42001?

-ISO/IEC 42001 was introduced in December 2023 as the first international and certifiable standard for AI management system (AIM) governance.
+The ISO/IEC 42001 was introduced in December 2023 as the very first international and certifiable standard for AI management system (AIM) governance.
 It promotes a more ethical and transparent approach to AI and includes specifications for all aspects of the technology’s usage, from implementation to maintenance.

 The main driver of the ISO/IEC 42001 standard is to help reduce the risk factors associated with AI both within organizations and regarding its external impact.